rawanmahdi/rawanmahdi/README.md

 `i'm a third year software engineering student in the greater toronto area, interested in open source development, all things cloud, and a bit of machine learning.`

-`find below a collection of my open source contributions & personal projects, my favs pinned below!.`
+`find below a collection of my open source` `contributions & personal projects, my favs pinned below!`